-The art on this page was created the many students of my DO MORE OF IT Class: A Creativity Challenge held twice a month on Zoom.
+The art on this page was created the many students of my classes such as DO MORE OF IT and others!

 This was an introductory fellowship class for a Bible Study on the book of Genesis lead by Jennifer K. This art was created in 7 steps.
 Beautiful creations!
 More art to come!

 In this challenge we took apart the subject piece by piece as we drew it!
 We rearranged the parts into a whole new design!
 Some are orderly and lined up.
 Some are exploded or randomly arranged.
 Our personalities show in the compositions!